Rubiksman78/MAS-Hair-Color-Change/README.md

 Simple Python script with OpenCV to change spritepacks hair color in Monika After Story.

+## Disclaimer

+It's not really a submod and more like an utilitary script to modify some game assets.
+It changes the whole sprite color so it can have weird results with the skin junction on the forehead.

 ## Installation

 ### Windows simple version

-Download haircolorchanger.zip in Releases and unzip it in your MAS folder at the location `game/`.
+Download `haircolorchanger.zip` in Releases and unzip it in your MAS folder at the location `game/`.

 Launch `haircolorchange.bat` to execute the script.